Ai2-Alliance/VoiceKey-Fractal-Detection/README.md

 ## VoiceKey Project

 VoiceKey is a research initiative aimed at developing a robust voice authentication system leveraging the unique randomness properties of the human voice.
 It utilizes negative detection, Zero-Knowledge Proofs (ZKPs), blockchain technology, and analog voice verification to create a secure, privacy-preserving, and computationally efficient authentication mechanism.
+[VoiceKey Project Overview](https://ai2-alliance.github.io/VoiceKey/)

 Key aspects of VoiceKey include:
 - Negative detection of AI-generated voices